ruvcoindev/ruvchain-go/README.md

-# Yggdrasil
+# Ruvchain

 [![Build status](https://github.com/ruvcoindev/ruvchain-go/actions/workflows/ci.yml/badge.svg)](https://github.com/ruvcoindev/ruvchain-go/actions/workflows/ci.yml)

 ## Introduction

-Yggdrasil is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
-It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
-Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.
+Ruvchain is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
+It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Ruvchain nodes.
+Ruvchain does not require you to have IPv6 Internet connectivity - it also works over IPv4.

 ## Supported Platforms

-Yggdrasil works on a number of platforms, including Linux, macOS, Ubiquiti EdgeRouter, VyOS, Windows, FreeBSD, OpenBSD and OpenWrt.
+Ruvchain works on a number of platforms, including Linux, macOS, Ubiquiti EdgeRouter, VyOS, Windows, FreeBSD, OpenBSD and OpenWrt.

 Please see our [Installation](https://ruvcoindev.github.io/installation.html)